paulie-o74/wordle-py/README.md

 **This screen covers the following user stories:**

-6. As the site-owner, I want the game to give accurate feedback to the user on whether or not their guess was correct
+6. As the site-owner, I want the game to give accurate feedback to the user on whether or not their guess was correct.

-If the user enteres the correct guess then they are shown a success message imediately.
+If the user enters the correct guess then they are shown a success message immediately.

 ## Validation